Merkel pledges to end Turkey's EU talks

 "There's no way talks for enhancing the customs union come into question," she also said.

-But she added: "I do not intend to break off diplomatic relations with Turkey just because we're in an election campaign and want to show each other who is tougher".
+But she added: "I don't intend to break off diplomatic relations with Turkey just because we're in an election campaign and want to show each other who's tougher".

-Turkey, which had a religious holiday on Sunday, had not yet reacted by Monday morning.
+Turkey, which held a religious holiday on Sunday, had not yet reacted by Monday morning.

+The country began EU talks in 2005, but these ground to a halt due to Erdogan's authoritarian rule.

 The rest of the 97-minute TV duel focused on refugees, North Korea, and Dieselgate.

-Schulz accused Merkel of having failed to secure EU help by deciding unilaterally to let 1 million asylum seekers enter Germany in 2015.
+Schulz, from the centre-left SPD party, accused Merkel of having lost an opportunity to create an EU solution to the migrant crisis by deciding unilaterally to let 1 million asylum seekers enter Germany in 2015.

-"We need a European solution to the problem, and we lost this … The refugees kept coming for months and months," Schulz said.
+"We need a European solution to the problem, and we lost this … The refugees kept coming for months and months," he said.

-Merkel said: "We had a very dramatic situation then ...
+Merkel, from the centre-right CDU/CSU party, said: "We had a very dramatic situation then ...
 There are times in the life of a chancellor when she has to decide".

 "I believe we can manage it together," she added later, echoing her 2015 slogan: "We'll manage this".

-Schulz and Merkel both said more should be done to send back failed asylum claimants, but that it was impossible for EU navies to stop people trying to cross the Mediterranean.
+Schulz and Merkel both said failed asylum claimants should be sent home in greater numbers, but that EU navies should not be used to stop people trying to cross the Mediterranean.

-They also agreed that Germany should do more to integrate Muslims in society.
+They also agreed Germany should do more to integrate Muslims.

-"Islam is part of Germany - but one that's compatible with the constitution," she said.
+"Islam is part of Germany - but one that's compatible with the constitution," Merkel said.

-She added that terrorist attacks cannot become part of normal life in Germany.
+She added that terrorist attacks cannot become part of normal routine.
 "To get used to living in terror would be to give up our way of life," she said.

 Schulz said: "Integration takes time.
-We should have the right infrastructure in place, and emphasize on schools and education".
+We should have the right infrastructure in place, and emphasise schools and education".

-The leaders diverged on North Korea, with Merkel saying the EU had to work with US president Donald Trump on the missile crisis, but with Schulz saying Trump's nuclear war tweets were too much.
+The leaders diverged on North Korea, with Merkel saying the EU had to work with US president Donald Trump on the missile crisis, but with Schulz saying Trump's war threats were too much.

-"I don't think that one can solve this conflict without the American president … We need the USA as a force for peace and we have to do everything to get them on the right track," she said.
+"I don't think that one can solve this conflict without the American president … We need the USA as a force for peace and we have to do everything to get them on the right track," Merkel said.

 Schulz said Trump was "bringing the world to the brink of crisis with his tweets".

-"He is incalculable, so we will have to talk with reliable partners [instead]," he said.
+"He's incalculable, so we will have to talk with reliable partners [instead]," he said.

 He called for a "Europe that is led by the idea of strengthening democracies at a time when [Russian leader] Putin, Erdogan, and Trump - people like that - call into question our basic values."

-Merkel also said that the Dieselgate scandal, in which leading German car makers were found to have cheated on CO2 emissions tests, amounted to "fraud".
+Merkel also said the Dieselgate scandal, in which leading German car makers were found to have cheated on NOx emissions tests, amounted to "fraud".

 "I am horrified, sickened … a pillar of our economy has been put in danger," she said.

-Schulz agreed that a ban of diesel cars would devastate German industry, but he was tougher on the car firms, saying top executives should be held to account.
+Schulz agreed that German industry must be protected from the fallout, but he was tougher on car firms than Merkel, saying top executives should be held to account.

 "Highly paid managers are better off than citizens and benefited from this … they will have to pay," he said.

-Merkel started the debate with a commanding 38 percent lead in polls versus Schulz on 24.
+Merkel started the debate with a 38 percent lead in polls versus Schulz on 24.

-A survey by Tagesschau, a German newspaper, after the TV duel said 55 percent of people thought Merkel had won, compared to 35 percent for Schulz.
+A poll by ZDF, a German broadcaster, said 53 percent of people now wanted Merkel to win the election, compared to 39 percent for Schulz.

-A poll by the ZDF broadcaster said 53 percent of people now wanted Merkel to win the election, compared to 39 percent for Schulz.
+A survey by the Tagesschau broadcaster after the TV duel said that 55 percent of people thought Merkel had won the debate, compared to 35 percent for Schulz.

+Polls indicate that four other parties will pass the 5 percent threshold to enter the Bundestag in the vote on 24 September - the liberal FDP, the Greens, the far-left Die Linke, and - for the first time ever - the far-right AfD.

+The TV debate, which was watched by an estimated 30 million people, did not mention Brexit, eurozone integration, or climate change.